tinylog-org/website/content/download.md

 ### SLF4J

-`slf4j-tinylog` is a binding for SLF4J, which means that `slf4j-api` must also exist in the classpath, but no other binding than `slf4j-tinylog`.
-The binding supports SLF4J 1.7 and later as well as SLF4J 2.0 and later.
+`slf4j-tinylog` is a binding for SLF4J, which means that `slf4j-api` must also be present in the classpath, but no other binding than `slf4j-tinylog`.
+The binding supports SLF4J 2.0 and later.

 All log entries are forwarded from `org.slf4j.Logger` to tinylog and processed by the tinylog implementation.
 Markers are mapped to tinylog’s tags.
 MDC and tinylog’s thread context share their data.